SocaciVictor/LibraryAPI/README.md

    }
    ```

-   You need to enable 2-Step-Verification on gmail and you need to create a app passwords to complete the smtp "Pass". https://myaccount.google.com/apppasswords
+   You need to enable 2-Step-Verification on gmail and you need to create a app passwords to change the value from smtp "Pass". https://myaccount.google.com/apppasswords

 ### 2. Apply Database Migrations